Outdoor Saunas Are the Fastest-Growing Segment of the Residential Market

-Barrel saunas, cabin saunas, and custom outdoor builds are driving the fastest-growing segment of the residential market.
+Barrel saunas, cabin saunas, and custom outdoor builds are driving residential sauna growth across North America.

 What's Driving Growth

 Several converging factors are fueling the outdoor sauna boom.
-Post-pandemic outdoor living investments continue to drive home improvement spending, while social media — particularly platforms that showcase backyard lifestyle content — has dramatically increased consumer awareness and aspiration.
+Post-pandemic outdoor living investments continue to drive home improvement spending, while social media, particularly platforms that showcase backyard lifestyle content, has dramatically increased consumer awareness and aspiration.

 Three years ago, outdoor saunas were a niche product.
 Now they're competing with hot tubs and outdoor kitchens for backyard budget dollars.